-17 PROTECTIVE MARKING AND HANDLING
+10 PROTECTIVE MARKING AND HANDLING

-- 17.1 The Delivery Authority shall at all times comply with the Parliamentary Protective Marking Scheme, including any updates to the Parliamentary Protective Marking Scheme. - 17.2 In accordance with paragraph 4 (Flow Down to Contractors), the Delivery Authority shall procure that its contractors comply with the Parliamentary Protective Marking Scheme, including any updates, when handling any Programme Data and/or Parliamentary Data.
+- 10.1 The Delivery Authority shall at all times comply with the Parliamentary Protective Marking Scheme, including any updates to the Parliamentary Protective Marking Scheme as agreed by the Standards Group. - 10.2 In accordance with paragraph 28 (Flow Down to Contractors), the Delivery Authority shall procure that its contractors comply with the Parliamentary Protective Marking Scheme, including any updates, when handling any Programme Data.

-18 CONFIDENTIALITY AGREEMENT FOR SUPPLIERS
+11 CONFIDENTIALITY AGREEMENT FOR CONTRACTORS